ahawkins/api_guides/readme.md

    repos or separate files.
 7. You want to link to specific sections of documentation from within other sections of documentation.
-8. You have **alot** of documentation to write.
-This generator all works well with small about of documentation as well.
+8. You have **a lot** of documentation to write.
+This generator also works well with small about of documentation as well.
-9. You want something that looks pretty, is easy to read, and don't want to make any CSS decisions or worry presentational issues.
+9. You want something that looks pretty and is easy to read, and you don't want to make any CSS decisions or worry about presentational issues.

 If you think most of those things sound good then read on.

 ## Structuring Documentation

 Raw documenation is kept in XML files with content written in Markdown.
-I've choosen XML because it is great at storing and organizing large amounts of text.
+I've chosen XML because it is great at storing and organizing large amounts of text.
 Don't worry, you won't have to mess with XML that much.

 You can (and should) structure your documenation in separate files.
 You